mmiranda222/.statsuite/content/configurations/de-configuration.md

-  'Default time period boundaries and default time period selection', '#default-time-period-boundaries-and-default-time-period-selection', 'Support of Last-N-Observations feature', '#support-of-last-n-observations-feature', 'Support of Partial-References feature', '#support-of-partial-references-feature', 'Maximum number of observations in tables and charts', '#maximum-number-of-observations-in-tables-and-charts', 'Maximum number of cells in table', '#maximum-number-of-cells-in-table', 'Preferred scale attribute', '#preferred-scale-attribute', 'Decimals rule attribute', '#decimals-rule-attribute', 'Coded attributes returned as flags', '#coded-attributes-returned-as-flags',
+  'Default time period boundaries and default time period selection', '#default-time-period-boundaries-and-default-time-period-selection', 'Support of Last-N-Observations feature', '#support-of-last-n-observations-feature', 'Support of Partial-References feature', '#support-of-partial-references-feature', 'Maximum number of observations in tables and charts (deprecated)', '#maximum-number-of-observations-in-tables-and-charts-deprecated', 'Maximum number of observations in tables and charts and of cells in tables', '#maximum-number-of-observations-in-tables-and-charts-and-of-cells-in-tables', 'Preferred scale attribute', '#preferred-scale-attribute', 'Decimals rule attribute', '#decimals-rule-attribute', 'Coded attributes returned as flags', '#coded-attributes-returned-as-flags',